lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 03:36 PM)_

-t!8ball Does Iris step up to battle Chomsky so that he doesn’t interfere?
+t!8ball Does Iris step up to battle Chomsky so that he doesn't interfere?

 **Tatsumaki** _(19-Aug-18 03:36 PM)_